openenergymonitor/guide/source/setup/connect.markdown

 ![emonPi WiFi](/images/setup/emonpi_wifi.png)

-- Connect 5V USB power [(1.2A USB power adapter recommended)](http://shop.openenergymonitor.com/power-supplies/)
+- Connect 5V USB power [(2A USB power adapter recommended (2.5A ideal))](http://shop.openenergymonitor.com/power-supplies/)
 - After a couple of minutes the emonPi will broadcast a Wifi access point (AP) called `emonPi` with password `emonpi2016`

+*Note: Please be patient it can take a number of minutes to start broadcasting an a WiFi AP at startup.
+The LCD will display `WiFi: YES 0% 192.168.42.1` once the WiFi AP is active.*

 ![emonpi wiki connect](/images/setup/emonpi-wifi.png)